siddhantsahu/bounded-knapsack/README.md

 ## Algorithms: Jeweler Profit Optimization (Bounded Knapsack)

-Problem statementFor recurrence equations and proof of correctness, see `report.pdf`.
+For recurrence equations and proof of correctness, see `report.pdf`.

 ### Usage Guide (Python)
 ***Not recommended**.
 Python version is for verifying correctness of algorithm and testing on small inputs.*